sergiokozlov/continuous-intelligence-workshop/README.md

 ## Pre-Requisites

-In order to run this workshop, you will need:
+IIn order to run this workshop, you will need:

 * A valid Github account
 * A working Docker setup (if running on Windows, make sure to use Linux containers)